 “Hello?”
 I said impatiently.

-“You don’t know me in this life, but I have been searching for you.”
+“You don’t know me, but I have been searching for you.”
 He said sweetly.
 “For 10 years.”

-“If you’re going to kill me, we might as well sit.”
+“If you’re going to kill me, we might as well sit first so you may explain why.”
 I replied defeated.

 “I would never hurt you; I am here to protect you.”
 He said offended.